BeccaL95/website_1.0/content/authors/admin/_index.md

 ---
 # Display name
 title: "Welcome"

-# Is this the primary user of the site?
+date: 2024-04-01
+draft: false
 ---

-### Welcome to My Academic Portfolio
+## Welcome to My Academic Portfolio

 Hey there and welcome to my personal website!
 I am Rebecca Lutz, a PhD student in Clinical Neuroscience at the University of Duisburg-Essen.
 This website is dedicated to sharing my research, academic adventures, and professional journey.

 ### Explore My Site